 Ladies and gentlemen, introducing the King Brown snake.
 These mo-fos don’t bother with the niceties of pretending to be a stick.
 No!
 If you enter their territory, they’ll hunt you down!
 Moreover, their venom is among the most potent in the world; you get bitten, goodbye!

 2: Toadally Gross

 You wouldn’t believe it (well, unless you’re Australian) but the common cane toad one of the most destructive organisms in Australia, second only to humans.
 It’s true; the cane toad is responsible for pushing multiples upon multiples of native species to the brink of extinction since its introduction to Australia.

 The cane toad was introduced to Queensland, the sexy state, in an attempt to kill the cane beetle – another introduced species – that was devastating the sugar cane industry at the time.
 What the farmers at the time didn’t (but could have, if they’d not been to busy saying, “she’ll be right, mate!”) know was that the cane beetle burrows into the roots of the cane plant and the cane toad doesn’t.
-So, the cane beetle munched away and with no natural preditors, the cane toad set about descimating the local population of everything.
+So, while the cane beetle munched away and with no natural predators, the cane toad set about decimating the local population of everything.